-Term Definition Source Comments Mathematical Model A symbolic model whose properties are expressed in mathematical symbols and relationships.
-(IEEE 610.3-1989) Modeling & Simulation Coordination Office Measure Of Effectiveness (MOE) A metric used to quantify the performance of a system, product or process in terms that describe a measure to what degree the real objective is achieved.
-Modeling & Simulation Coordination Office Measure Of Outcome (MOO) A qualitative or quantitative measure that defines how operational requirements contribute to end results at higher levels, such as campaign or national strategic outcomes.
-Modeling & Simulation Coordination Office Measure Of Performance (MOP) A qualitative or quantitative measure of how the system/individual performs its functions in a given environment (i.e., number of targets detected, reaction time, number of targets nominated, susceptibility of deception, task completion time).
-It is closely related to inherent parameters (physical and structural) but measures attributes of system behavior.
-Modeling & Simulation Coordination Office Measures of Effectiveness Data Data provided to quantify Measures of Effectiveness.
-INCOSE Measures of Effectiveness Needs The "operational" measures of success that are closely related to the achievement of the mission or operational objective being evaluated, in the intended operational environment under a specified set of conditions (i.e., how well the solution achieves the intended purpose).
-INCOSE Measures of Performance Data Data provided to quantify the Measures of Performance.
-INCOSE Measures of Performance Needs Key performance characteristics the system should have when fielded and operated in its intended operating environment.
-INCOSE Metadata Information describing the characteristics of data; data or information about data; descriptive information about an organization's data, data activities, systems, and holdings.
-For example, discovery metadata is a type of metadata that allows data assets to be found using enterprise search capabilities.
-(DoDD 8320.02) Modeling & Simulation Coordination Office Metamodel A model of a model or simulation.
-Metamodels are abstractions which use functional decomposition to show relationships, paths of data and algorithms, ordering, and interactions between model components and subcomponents.
-Metamodels allow the developer to abstract details to a level that subject matter experts can validate.
-Modeling & Simulation Coordination Office
+Term Definition Source Comments Mathematical A symbolic model whose properties are expressed in mathematical symbols and relationships.
+(IEEE Modeling & Model 610.3-1989) Simulation Coordination Office Measure Of A metric used to quantify the performance of a system, product or process in terms that describe a measure to what degree the real objective is achieved.
+Modeling & Effectiveness Simulation (MOE) Coordination Office Measure Of A qualitative or quantitative measure that defines how operational requirements contribute to end Outcome results at higher levels, such as campaign or national strategic outcomes.
+Modeling & results at higher levels, such as campaign or national strategic outcomes.
+Simulation (MOO) Coordination Office Measure Of A qualitative or quantitative measure of how the system/individual performs its functions in a given Modeling & Performance environment (i.e., number of targets detected, reaction time, number of targets nominated, Simulation (MOP) susceptibility of deception, task completion time).
+It is closely related to inherent parameters (physical Coordination and structural) but measures attributes of system behavior.
+Office Measures of Data provided to quantify Measures of Effectiveness.
+INCOSE Effectiveness Data Measures of The New York Party of the State INCOSE Preasures of Effectiveness The "operational" measures of success that are closely related to the achievement of the mission or INCOSE Needs operational objective being evaluated, in the intended operational environment under a specified set of conditions (i.e., how well the solution achieves the intended purpose).
+Measures of Data provided to quantify the Measures of Performance.
+INCOSE Performance Data Measures of Key performance characteristics the system should have when fielded and operated in its intended INCOSE Performance operating environment.
+Needs Metadata Information describing the characteristics of data; data or information about data; descriptive Modeling & information about an organization's data, data activities, systems, and holdings.
+For example, discovery Simulation metadata is a type of metadata that allows data assets to be found using enterprise search capabilities.
+Coordination (DoDD 8320.02) Office Metamodel A model of a model or simulation.
+Metamodels are abstractions which use functional decomposition to Modeling & show relationships, paths of data and algorithms, ordering, and interactions between model components Simulation and subcomponents.
+Metamodels allow the developer to abstract details to a level that subject matter Coordination experts can validate.
+Office